basetenlabs/backend-take-home/README.md

 # Run

-There's a simple makefile available to help starting commands
+There's a simple makefile available to help starting commands, you can read the makefile to start the project manually.

 ```sh
 # Install dependencies